 - Application for a water access licence with zero share component (PDF form)

 - Apply and pay online to assign share components between water access licences

 - Record of groundwater take form (PDF form)

 - Dewatering information for councils and applicants (PDF)

 - General terms of approvals (GTAs) for construction dewatering (PDF)

 - Standard general terms of approval (GTAs) for construction dewatering (PDF)

-- Water access licence exemption for aquifer up to 3ML (PDF)
+- Water access licence exemption for aquifer interference activities taking 3ML or less (PDF)

-- Water access licence exemption for excavation more than 3ML (PDF)
+- Water access licence exemption for excavation dewatering taking more than 3ML (PDF)